prooshani/mentz_startspots/README.md

 There are several important information available in resssponses which can make the user's experience much more better.
 **isBest** and **matchQuality** are 2 of these details that can affect user's experince positively.
 Therefore, I have decided to reflect these two parameters on my **UI designs**.

- -**isBest**: if the location defined as the best result for search term, the bottom border of the location card will be green, otherwise, it will be yellow.
+ -**isBest**: if the location defined as the best result for user's search term, the bottom border of the location card will be `#0969DA` light green, otherwise, it will be amber.

  -**matchQuality**: The whole response will be sorted based on the match quality (the higher, the better)  and will shown based on this sorting element.
 This way, we can be sure that the user will reach the better matches faster.